Command-line completion: History

-Tab completion showed up early in computing history; one of the first examples appeared in the Berkeley Timesharing System for the SDS 940, where if a typed string were ambiguous, the interpreter would do nothing, but if the string was not ambiguous, it would automatically complete it without any command from the user.
-This feature did not work well with the all too frequent typos, and so was a mixed blessing.
-This feature was imitated by Tenex's developers who made an important change: Tenex used "escape recognition", in which the interpreter would not attempt to autocomplete unless the escape key was struck (thus the name) by the user.
-The domain was also expanded from only program names on the Berkeley system to both program names and files on Tenex.
-The Tenex descendant TOPS-20 moved command line completion from command interpreter to the operating system via the COMND JSYS system call, to make it available to other user applications.
-From there it was borrowed by Unix.
+Tab completion appeared early in computing history.
+One of the first examples was in the Berkeley Timesharing System for the SDS 940: if a typed string was unambiguous, the interpreter would automatically complete it without any user command.
+However, if the string was ambiguous, it did nothing.
+This feature was a mixed blessing, as it did not handle frequent typos well.

+Later, developers of the TENEX operating system adopted the idea but made a crucial change.
+They introduced "escape recognition," where autocompletion occurred only when the user pressed the Escape key (hence the name).
+TENEX also expanded autocompletion from just program names (as in the Berkeley system) to both program names and filenames.

+The TENEX descendant TOPS-20 moved command line completion from the command interpreter to the operating system via the COMND JSYS system call, making it available to other user applications.
+From there, it was borrowed by Unix.

+Separately, the CAB 500 computer (1960) featured a programming language with French keyword autocompletion called PAF.